“A Volunteer Hospice and Grief Support Center”

 As a non-medical hospice, we are uniquely positioned to offer our support outside the constraints placed on medical hospices by Medicare and Insurance.
 We can assist patients and their families before a six-month prognosis is made and no physician referral is required for our services.
 We are also able to assist patients who are still undergoing corrective treatment.

 We also operate a thriving Grief Support Center, providing 50+ professional, therapist-led grief support groups every month…… always at no charge.
 We help seniors who have lost their spouse of many decades, adults of all ages, young parents who have lost a child or during pregnancy, teens and children who have lost a loved one, a bilingual group for our Spanish speaking residents and a group people who are suffering the loss of their beloved pet.

-We also offer our NODA (No One Dies Alone) program (at Los Robles Hospital) provides volunteers who sit vigil with patients who are in their final hours of life when loved ones are unable to be there.
-We provide our NODA volunteers to other board and care facilities and hospice care facilities upon request.
+We also offer our NODA (No One Dies Alone) program provides volunteers who sit vigil with patients who are in their final hours of life and would otherwise die alone because loved ones are unable to be there.

 Our Patient/Pet program helps our patients keep their beloved pet by their side during their illness as many times they do not have the means to do so.
 Our volunteers walk, groom, feed and otherwise care for the pet.